BMW Extended Warranty Coverage

 Depending on factors like how much you drive, your make and model of BMW, and what region of the country you live in, a manufacturer-backed extended warranty may not have the right amount of coverage to fit your budget and needs.
 As mentioned earlier, aftermarket coverage can provide you with more extended warranty options and greater flexibility.

-In this article, we reviewed BMW extended warranty pricing and coverage options along with typical maintenance costs.
+In this article, we analyzed BMW extended warranty pricing and coverage options along with typical maintenance costs.
 While the BMW extended warranty provides manufacturer-backed coverage and uses genuine BMW replacement parts, these plans are usually far pricier than average.

-BMW Extended Warranty: FAQ
+BMW Extended Auto Warranties: FAQ

 Below are some frequently asked questions about the BMW extended warranty: